openstack/openstack-manuals/doc/install-guide/source/ceilometer-install.rst

 See :ref:`environment-nosql-database` to install and configure MongoDB before proceeding further.

-.. only:: obs or ubuntu
+.. only:: obs or ubuntu or debian

    1. Create the ``ceilometer`` database: